Information on specific COVID-19 funding sources. Our usual funding deadline dates page will continue to be updated.

 Ballinger Charitable Trust - Covid 19 response fund.

 Current priority areas for grant making will include support of older people, hospital discharges, tackling domestic abuse, and food and fuel support of local community families in disadvantaged areas.
 Grants will range from a few hundred pounds to no more than £1,000.
+Policy will be reviewed late September 2020

 In light of the current situation they are making emergency, fast-track funding available for organisations in the Ray Wind Funds area.
 There will be two strands: